Plisp/clips/README.md

 # clips

-A (preprocessed) C to MIPS compiler in Common Lisp.
+A (preprocessed subset of) C to MIPS compiler in Common Lisp.
+More of a simple learning exercise to cheese 1521 labs and get back into coding in preparation real compiler writing soon.

-If there are plagiarism issues then I'll add a machine learning model to generate random comments ;p
+I take no responsibility for any use of this code ;p